 1. Love’s labours found

 The ole coupon book usually yields a smile and a chuckle; who cares if she never gets around to cashing them in!
 Coupons can focus on heave-ho work like taking out the garbage and washing the dishes.
 Or they can offer simple moments such as foot rubs and breakfast in bed.
 Or togetherness activities like picnics, bike rides and — heck yeah — laser rock shows!

 PicMonkey tip: Create your coupon book in Collage, and each cell can be a page in your booklet.
 Use the Square Deal layout, unlock the dimensions (padlock icon in the white bar under your layout) and set it to 1700 x 2200 pixels; that’ll print out on 8½ x 11 inch paper nicely.
 Fill the cells with background colors from the Swatches tab.
 Increase the spacing in the Backgrounds tab, if you need fatter margins for your printer.
-Save your collage, and open it in the Editor to add text and overlays.
+Save your collage, and open it in the Editor to add text and graphics.
 Print it and cut individual pages along the cell lines.